Feincraft/PowerProgressive/README.md

 swa start
 ```

-SWA will serve the content of the folder (your app) at the spcified address.
+SWA will serve the content of the folder (your app) at the specified address.
 It would be something like http://localhost:4280
 You can Ctrl+Click directly in the terminal window to open the app.